aryan-basu/Onepad/README.md

 # Onepad

-An app for writing notes in text or voice format which can be easily accessible by user anywhere with their account.
-Also, it has backup feature so that user can easily edit or review their recent notes.
+An app for writing notes in text or voice format which can be easily accessible by the users anywhere with their account.
+Also, it has backup feature so that users can easily edit or review their recent notes.

-Additional they can review the notes and edit in future,System default for theme is also provided .
+Additionally, they can review the notes and edit them in future.
+System default for theme is also provided .
 The user details are  stored in Firebase database.

 ## Mockup